DataDog/integrations-core/yarn/README.md

 # Installation

-The YARN check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your YARN ResourceManager server.
+The YARN check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your YARN ResourceManager.
 If you need the newest version of the check, install the `dd-check-yarn` package.

 # Configuration